 Even if the home you’re buying is recently renovated and in great shape, there’s a good chance you’re going to need to make some improvements or repairs once you move in.
 You may come to find that a certain carpet or wall color doesn’t match your furniture.
 Or, worse yet, you could encounter more costly problems, like a leaky roof or poorly functioning heating system.
 When buying a home, it’s best to assume that you’ll need to spend anywhere from $1,000 to $5,000 or more on home improvements and repairs during your first year.

 In addition to all of the above costs, make sure to have a financial safety net in place before you buy a home.
+Otherwise, you could always sell on craigslist.
 The last thing you’d want is to work hard, save money, buy a home, become unemployed, and lose your home to foreclosure.
 You should aim to save up enough money to cover six months of expenses in addition to your down payment, closing costs, moving costs, and home improvement and repair costs.
 It may mean putting off buying a home for another six months or a year, but it’ll take a lot of the risk out of the equation.